 Personal information from employees and job applicants is currently exempt from privacy requests under the CCPA, but businesses must disclose what information they are collecting and for what purpose.
 The exemption is temporary, which the California Privacy Rights Act (CPRA) extended until January 1, 2023.
 It is not clear whether it will be renewed, made permanent, or allowed to expire.

 The CDPA, however, defines a consumer as someone acting in an individual or household context, not in an employment or commercial context.
 It also exempts personal data collected from job applicants.
-This means companies have neither a duty to disclose nor a duty to comply with privacy requests with regard to employees, applicants, and anyone acting in a business capacity.
+This means companies have neither a duty to disclose nor a duty to comply with privacy requests with regard to employees, applicants, and anyone acting in a B2B capacity.
 These exemptions are permanent.

 While the CDPA categories of sensitive data are a little narrower, the Virginia law requires consumers’ affirmative consent before any processing, including collection.
 Once they have the consumer’s consent, however, this data is treated like all other personal information; i.e., there are no special opt-out rights in the CDPA for sensitive data.

 It is not yet clear if the CDPA requires something like a “Do Not Sell” link.
 The statute doesn’t explicitly mention them, but it does state that if a business sells personal data or uses it for targeted advertising, it must “clearly and conspicuously” disclose this fact and inform consumers how to opt out.
-Future regulations hopefully will clarify how to comply with this requirement.

 While the CDPA imposes similar cybersecurity obligations on businesses, it does not create any private right of action.
 Enforcement is left entirely to the Virginia Attorney General.